Different Types of RC Car Sizes. Scale Matters.

 The scale of an RC car plays a big role in its speed and motor power.
 Larger cars often have bigger brushless motors or brushed motors, which deliver more power and can handle higher speeds.

-● 1:10 Scale RC Cars: These are often designed for balanced performance, whether you’re zipping down a straightaway or navigating sharp turns.
-A popular example is the Traxxas Slash VXL, which delivers high speeds and durability.
+- 1:10 Scale RC Cars: These are often designed for balanced performance, whether you’re zipping down a straightaway or navigating sharp turns.
+A popular example is the Traxxas Slash VXL.

 2. Handling Different Terrains